Funding and Support

 For starting or expanding community based tennis programs and activities.
 Two grant types are available in 2017: Project/Program Support and Organizational Capacity Building.
 Funding amounts range from $250 - $3,000, depending on size of the organization and scope of the project.
 Grant review typically takes about one month and awards will be given until funds are depleted.
 Additional funding cycles may be added.
-Deadline to apply is September 1.
+For the 2018 application, click here.

 For a Community Tennis Grant Review Sheet, click here.

-Please contact Christine Nickels at firstname.lastname@example.org for an application.
+Please contact John Chandler at email@example.com for more information.
+ADVERTISEMENT

 USTA Northern Adopt-a-Court Grant